• Home

 The Play

-The goal of Pretwa is simple yet deeply strategic: Capture all of the opponent’s pieces or block their movement completely, leaving them with no possible move.
+The aim of Pretwa is to capture all of the opponent’s pieces or block them so completely that they have no legal move left.

 Rules

-3.Capturing: A piece captures an opponent’s piece by jumping over it in a straight line to the next empty intersection beyond.
+4. A capture is made by jumping over an adjacent opponent piece in a straight line to an empty point beyond.

 Winning the Game